AdobeDocs/genstudio.en/help/user-guide/references/overview.md

 This pane highlights areas where guidelines can be improved to adhere to your defined brand guidelines.

+## Tutorials

+See [Add brand references](/help/tutorials/add-references.md) to learn how to add brands, products, and personas to your GenStudio.

 <!-- ## Sample guides

 ## Brands